Saving money is a great first step to turning your finances around.

 When you make the internal shift first it makes saving money as easy as swimming downstream or riding a bike with the wind at your back.
 When you try to implement all the savings tips without making the internal shift first you are setting yourself up for failure.

-I hope the 126 money saving tips above have helped you come up with some ways you can save money.
-I even threw a couple more than promised in for you!
 Pick a few that work best for you and enact them in your every day life.
 Then, once you have mastered those tips, come back to this post and pick a couple more.
-Make sure to bookmark this post for future reference!
+Make sure to pin this post for future reference.

 One last thing.
 If you find this resource insanely useful, which I hope you did, please share it with your friends and family or anyone else you can think of that would use it.
 Pin the picture at the top of the post to Pinterest.
 Share this post on Facebook or tweet it on Twitter.
 Bookmark this post to come back to later.
 I’d really appreciate it!